UniMath/agda-unimath/src/synthetic-homotopy-theory/universal-property-suspensions-of-pointed-types.lagda.md

 ## Idea

-The suspension of a pointed type enjoys an additional universal property, on top of the universal propertise associtated with being a suspension.
-This universal property is packaged in an adjunction: the suspension (of a pointed type) is left adjoint to the loop space.
+The suspension of a pointed type enjoys an additional universal property, on top of the universal property associtated with being a suspension.
+This universal property is packaged in an adjunction: the suspension (on pointed types) is left adjoint to the loop space.

 #### The unit and counit of the adjunction